cytoscape/cytoscape.js/documentation/md/events.md

  * `touchmove` : when one or more fingers are moved on the screen
  * `touchend` : when one or more fingers are removed from the screen

-There are also some higher level events that you can use so you don't have to bind to different events for mouse-input devices and for touch devices.
+There are also some higher level events that you can use so you don't have to listen to different events for mouse-input devices and for touch devices.

  * `tapstart` or `vmousedown` : normalised tap start event (either `mousedown` or `touchstart`)
  * `tapdrag` or `vmousemove` : normalised move event (either `touchmove` or `mousemove`)